 Esra Tunc is a Ph.D.
 Candidate in the Department of Religious Studies at the University of California, Santa Barbara.
 Her research, which uses historical and ethnographic methodologies, aims to contribute to the study of religion and capital in light of feminist, critical race, and environmental studies.
 Her dissertation, entitled “Calculating Justice: Islam, Capital, and Social Good in the United States,” examines how new forms of capitalism bring questions of ethics and justice together with practices of investing and giving in American Muslim contexts.
 Her dissertation research has been supported by the Religion, Spirituality, and Democratic Renewal Fellowship of the Social Science Research Council, the Lake Doctoral Dissertation Fellowship from the Indiana University Lilly Family School of Philanthropy, and a Graduate Student Dissertation Support Grant from the University of California Humanities Research Institute.
 She is also a Public Humanities Graduate Fellow at the Interdisciplinary Humanities Center of the University of California, Santa Barbara.
-Her research on Muslim engagement with new forms of capitalism has been published at The Immanent Frame, an online publication of the Social Science Research Council on religion and the public sphere.
+Her work has appeared in The Immanent Frame, Reading Religion, and The Journal of Muslim Philanthropy and Civil Society.